NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(list_variable.get_array())
    [1 2 5 7 8 16 18]

-We can easily create subspaces based on the uncompressed axes of the field construct:
+Subspaces based on the uncompressed axes of the field construct are easiliy created:

 .. code:: python